-Fig. 23: The 30° telescope provides a total field of view of 152° compared with the 0° telescope, which provides a field of view of only 76°.
+Fig. 2.21: The 30-degree telescope provides a total field of view of 152 degrees compared with the 0-degree telescope, which provides a field of view of only 76 degrees underlying areas under difficult anatomical conditions (Fig. 2.22).

-Diameter
+The Diameter

 The most commonly used telescope has a diameter of 10 mm and provides the greatest light and visual acuity.
 The next most commonly used telescope is the 5 mm laparoscope, which can be placed through one of the working ports for an alternative view.
-Smaller-diameter laparoscopes, down to a 1.1-mm scope, are available and are used mostly in children.
+Smaller-diameter laparoscopes, down to a 1.1 mm scope, are available and are used mostly in children.
 They are not used commonly in adult patients because of an inability to direct enough light into the larger abdominal cavity.
 Laparoscopes as small as 1 mm have been produced for diagnostic use.
 The field of view and picture brightness are dramatic improvements over early designs.
-Mini or micro 2 mm laparoscopy is reported for diagnostic and even advanced procedures.
+"Mini" or "Micro" 2 mm laparoscopy is reported for diagnostic and even advanced procedures.

-One of the problems with working with these smaller laparoscopes (particularly those <3.4 mm) is that they tend to bend easily, leading to potential damage during surgery.
+One of the problems with working with these smaller laparoscopes (particularly those less than 3.4 mm) is that they tend to bend easily, leading to potential damage during surgery.